ybadr99/recipe-app/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> To get a local copy up and running, follow these steps.
+> To get a local copy and running, follow these steps.

 ### Setup